Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 Types of bowel prep

-There are two main types of laxatives used to prepare the bowel for colonoscopies:
+Two main types of laxatives are used to prepare the bowel for a colonoscopy:

-Polymer-based formulas: These usually come in a powder form that is mixed with water.
-They are effective and gentle on the inner lining of your bowel but require drinking large volumes of water and may lead to dehydration.
+Polymer-based formulas (such as PEGlyte or GOLytely): These come as a powder that mixes with water.
+They are effective and gentle on the inner lining of your bowel, but require you to drink large volumes of liquid and may lead to dehydration.

 How to prepare for a colonoscopy